B1BU/Reload-Feedback/pages/modrinth.md

 ***

-The datapack should work for all Minecraft versions, as long as you download the correct file, disregard the datapack version warning
+The data pack version is supposed to be compatible with all minecraft versions as long as you pick the correct file.
+If the game gives you a version warning, just ignore it

 ***